spryker/spryker-docs/docs/scos/user/back-office-user-guides/201811.0/users/roles-groups-and-users/managing-users.md

 2. In the **Users List > Action** column, select **Assign Customers**.
 3. In the **List of customers > Select customers to assign** table, select the check-box next to the customer you want to assign (multiple customers can be selected).
 4. Click **Save**.

-{% info_block infoBox "A customer cannot be assigned to multiple users at a time.)
+{% info_block infoBox "Info" %}

+A customer cannot be assigned to multiple users at a time.

+{% endinfo_block %}

 ***
 **Tips & Tricks**
 To de-assign a customer: